“What I Remember From This Morning’s Dream # 2”

 One of the things I look for when making a picture is the shape of patterns, light, design, and mood.
 The content may be deeply personal and, at times, even surprising in its outcome—for making images often feels like stepping into unfamiliar terrain or expanding upon themes that carry lasting significance.

 At the root of my work is a quiet belief: that our longing to understand one another—and ourselves—is sacred.
 As I have often discovered through the lens, there is nothing above the crib above the throne.
 It is in honoring our beginnings, our innocence, and our shared humanity that we truly see each other.
+“What I Remember From This Morning’s Dream # 2”

 “Surviving Times of Deepest Despair”